For those who are looking at creative ideas for worship there there are lots of ideas on the Engage Worship Website.

 Turing your Church Building into a Creative Prayer Space

 Creative Prayer Spaces:

-This allows your church building to be open to a number of people, as well as opening up your space for people to encounter God in a different way: this is ideal for non-believers and christians.
+This allows your church building to be open for people to encounter God in a different way: this is ideal for non-believers and Christians.

 Labyrinth is an interactive installation for spiritual journeys.
 It's for anyone who wants a break from surfing the surface of culture to contemplate the deeper things of life.

 Labyrinth reshapes a 12th-century ritual for the 21st century.
-Its maze-like path which takes you on a symbolic journey, creates space to unwind and think - in particular about our relationships with ourselves, one another, our community and God.
+It's a path which takes you on a symbolic journey, creates space to unwind and think - in particular about our relationships with ourselves, one another, our community and God.

 Designed for young and old alike, it provides a mixture of rituals and visuals, of contemplative words and contemporary ambient music, of symbols and media to help guide the spiritual traveller.

 Labyrinths were a feature of many medieval cathedrals; unlike a maze they have only one path - there are no dead ends.
 People walk the labyrinth slowly, as an aid to contemplative prayer and reflection, as a spiritual exercise, or as a form of pilgrimage.

 This contemporary version will include music, meditations, art, media and symbolic activities at intervals along the path.
 Participants walk the Labyrinth with a booklet and ideally will download the meditations and music from your church website, so they can use their own headphones.